arez/arez/docs/_docs/components/overview.md

 `notifyUserWhenTicketExpires()` method would only be invoked `2` times.
 The `ticketExpired` computed property would be recalculated `10` times but it is assumed the that this is significantly less expensive than the `@Autorun` method.

+## Track and OnDepsChanged

+There are times at which it is not possible for Arez to directly schedule and execute a reaction.
+Existing frameworks will have their own mechanisms for scheduling work and if you need to integrate Arez into these frameworks you need to decouple the scheduling and execution of reactions.
+Another scenario where more more explicit control over scheduling and execution is required is when you want to rate-limit or "debounce" the change notifications to limit the number of times a reaction executes.

+To achieve either of these goals, you need to use the `@Track` and `@OnDepsChanged` annotations.
+The `@Track` annotation wraps a method in a tracking transaction which allows the Arez framework to detect which observable and computed properties are accessed within the scope of the transaction.
+If any of these properties are modified then Arez will invoke the corresponding method annotated with `@OnDepsChanged` to indicate that the tracked method needs to be rescheduled.

+An example is illustrated below:

+{% highlight java %}
+{% file_content org/realityforge/arez/doc/examples/step5/TrainTicket.java "start_line=/@Track/" "end_line=/@Computed/" include_end_line=false %}
+{% endhighlight %}